datanav/docs/configuration-sinks.rst

     {
         "type": "a-sink-type",
-        "comment": "This is a comment",
+        "comment": "This is a comment"
-        ..
     }

 The only universally required property is ``type``.